Easy Persimmon Jam Recipe

 How to store leftovers:

-- Refrigerate: In the cabinet, unopened, a sealed jar will stay fresh for two months.
-Once opened, refrigerate and it will stay fresh for up to a month.
+- Refrigerate: In the cabinet, unopened and sealed, a jar will stay fresh for 2 months.
+Once opened, refrigerate it and it will stay fresh for up to a month.

 - Defrost: Thaw overnight in the refrigerator for the best flavor.